 or a "compatible" battery sold at an aggressive price.

-This logic is clearly visible in the 2026 listings: some prices start around €269 , but the gap widens very quickly as soon as you go up in Wh, or as soon as you target a specific brand/system.
+This logic is clearly visible in the 2026 listings: some prices start around €269, but the gap widens very quickly as you go up in Wh, or as you aim for a specific brand/system.

 Which brands offer the best value for money?